 “I can keep the club square 22 inches past the ball, low to the ground – longer than anyone” – Moe Norman

-A conventional golfer must, as they approach impact, lift the shaft to shallow the clubpath.
-The data shows the average shaft lift for the conventional golfer to be approximately 2 to 3 inches (similar to the amount of lift of the pelvis).
-The Single Plane swing showed minimal shaft-lift into impact (approximately .5 inches).
-The shaft lift results show that the ideal spacing (distance from the ball) and setting up the club on the impact plane at address reduces the need for a lifting of the club into impact.
+A conventional golfer must, as they approach impact, lift the shaft to shallow the club path.
+The data shows the average pole lift for the legendary golfer to be approximately 2 to 3 inches (similar to the amount of lift of the pelvis).
+The Single Plane swing showed minimal shaft-lift into impact (about .5 inches).
+The shaft lift results indicate that the ideal spacing (distance from the ball) and setting up the club on the incidence plane at address reduces the need for a lifting of the club into impact.

 The primary objective of this analysis was to compare the Conventional Swing to the Single Plane swing to determine the differences and verify the hypothesis of the Single Plane swing being an easier swing (simplicity) and less stressful on the body and back.